MM2-0/Kvaesitso/readme.md

 ```

-Copyright (C) 2021–2022 MM2-0 and the Kvæsitso contributors
+Copyright (C) 2021–2022 MM2-0 and the Kvaesitso contributors

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by